Placement-tool/NextStep-Placement-Hub/README.md

 #### Commits

-- Use a new branch for new features and merge with main branch when done.
+- Use a new branch with name '[SCRUM-90] - <FeatureName>' for new features ..and merge with main branch when done.
 - Commits should include [SCRUM-12] the ticket number as the first text that integrates with Jira.